estruyf/blog-content/content/posts/2021-02-25-devhack-using-azure-cdn-with-sas-on-verizon-premium.md

 In the source input field, add your CDN its internal relative path: `/<cdn-ID>/<CDN-name>/(.*)`.

-{{< blockquote type="Info" text="Note the regex at the end.
+{{< blockquote type="info" text="Note the regex at the end.
 This regex will retrieve everything that comes after the CDN name, and we can use it for the destination input." >}}

 In the destination input, add the following: `/<cdn-ID>/<CDN-name>/$1?sv=2020-02-10&ss=b&srt=o&sp=r&se=2021-02-23T17:24:39Z&st=2021-02-23T09:24:39Z&spr=https&sig=<token>`.
 Replace everything after `$1` with your own SAS token from the Azure Storage Account.

-{{< blockquote type="Info" text="The `$1` placeholder will be replaced automatically by the CDN with the value from the regex in the source URL." >}}
+{{< blockquote type="info" text="The `$1` placeholder will be replaced automatically by the CDN with the value from the regex in the source URL." >}}

 {{< caption-new "/uploads/2021/02/azurecdn4.png" "Source and destination configuration for rewrite"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAACGSURBVF3BwWqEQBBF0VuvSlFcGLII+f/fm2RcCM4wbXeFXghhzrFt2zIiGKcZN3B3LqUUOncnBhmtVl7PB8uycKm1Ionz9wZywmJgkJBEKYV39vHJef8hTnNmF5IwM8yMLjMxM7r4+kbT6Lg7XWbSWqPb953jOOgkEbTEwpDEf+u6cslM/gAVEC4+A36hbAAAAABJRU5ErkJggg==" "1292" >}}